Troubleshooting

 Check the

-projectMode: Inlocal-onlymode, events write to disk.
-Inconnectedmode withdevelopmentenvironment, events also write to disk.
-Inconnectedmode withproduction, events send to the API. -
+projectMode: Inlocal-onlymode, events write to disk on the current machine.
+Inconnectedmode withdevelopment, events also write to disk.
+Inconnectedmode withstagingorproduction, events send to the API instead of relying on local disk. -

 Flush on exit: The SDK flushes on process shutdown, but if your process is killed with